-September is a month that’s dedicated to suicide awareness and prevention.
+September is dedicated to suicide awareness and prevention.
 During September and all year long, we aim to raise awareness and help educate people on how to prevent suicide in their area.
 Preventing suicide can feel like an impossible task.
-Especially when suicide is the 10th leading cause of death in Nebraska.
-To help protect you and those close to you from this tragic health issue, it’s important to understand the warning signs and risk factors of suicide and the ways you can help prevent it.
+Especially when suicide is the 2nd leading cause of death for 10-44 year olds in Nebraska.
+To help protect you and those close to you from this tragic public health issue, it’s important to understand the warning signs and risk factors of suicide and the ways you can help prevent it.

 Download this free mental health assessment to determine if your teen could benefit from a professional’s help.

 Provided by the American Foundation for Suicide Prevention

 These warning signs indicate that someone may need immediate help.
 These signs can be verbal or something displayed through a person’s behaviors.

 - Killing themselves

 - Feeling like they have no purpose in life